Author: Carina Czisch

 measurement of employee branding

-The more applications you get in response to the job advertisement, the more attractive the job is.
+The more applications you get in response to the position advertisement, the more attractive the position is.
 And the number of unsolicited application can measure the success of the ad.

 For example: how many clicks on the “Applicant” button were there and how many of them ultimately sent an application?